 1) Rebuild trust through joy… One of the greatest secrets in rebuilding trust is through joyous laughter.
 Simply relax and laugh!

 We all love and want humor, trying at all cost to elude pain - because it takes the edge off.
 Think of all the TV commercials you remember most — chances are they are the most humorous ones.
 Research reveals that humor has huge benefits for people when they’re grieving or dealing with life's hardships.
 Laughter has positive physical effects, strengthening the immune system, benefitting circulation and the muscles around your mid-section, and lowering mental and emotional stress.
-We always use laughter in our Thrive program and Support Groups because people need to be enjoyed.
+We always use laughter in our Thrive workbook and Support Groups because people need to be enjoyed.